TheDataStation/solo/README.md

    open "http://127.0.0.1:5000" and then go to section 5.3

 ### 5.2.
 Client setting
-   If demo server is on a remote machine, do port routing on the client machine by runing the following script,
+   If the server is on a remote machine, do port routing on the client machine by runing the following script,
    ```   bash
    ssh -N -f -L 127.0.0.1:5000:127.0.0.1:5000 <user>@<remote server>
    ```